 Monopoly Star Wars

-Popular monopoly game mechanics such as trade, rent, jail and chance cards (“Force cards”) are still included, but players cannot go bankrupt, instead they lose bases.
+Popular monopoly game mechanics such as trade, rent, jail, and chance cards (“Force cards”) are still included, but players cannot go bankrupt, instead, they lose bases.
 Game is best played with teams of two, rebels against the empire.
-Maximum of 4 players are supported.
+A maximum of 4 players are supported and that is also the only player number, I suggest playing this edition with.

 - Special empire vs. rebels rules